It's Amazon And Nobody Else With Online Christmas Sales

-source: Amazon
+Source: Amazon

 The Christmas shopping season couldn't have went much better for Amazon (NASDAQ:AMZN), as it generated more sales than it has in its history, and as important for the long term, boosted its Amazon Prime membership at a record level as well.